rubyfu/RubyFu/README.md

 ![](images/other/rubyfu.png)
 ***Rubyfu, where Ruby goes evil!***

 This book is a collection of ideas, tricks and skills that could be useful for Hackers.
-It's a unique extraction reference summarizes a lot of research and experience in order to achieve your **w00t** in shortest and smartest way.
+It's a unique extraction reference, summarizes a lot of research and experience in order to achieve your **w00t** in shortest and smartest way.
 Rubyfu is where you'll find plug-n-hack code, Rubyfu is a book to use not to read, it's where ruby goes evil.